 If this room is going to only have very occasional visitors and its main function will be the office, you can put a bit more thought into the office furniture, but you want to make sure that your guests are comfortable when they come to visit.
 Creating a multi-use room is about easy transformation from one purpose to another with minimal effort.
 A cot folded up in the closet won’t do for most people.
 Instead, consider something more like one of these 3 options:

 1. The Chaise: A comfortable chaise can be used as additional seating in the office, but it can also double as a place for a guest to sleep while visiting.
-Something like this DHP Emily Chaise Lounger would work great!
+Something like a DHP Emily Chaise Lounger would work great!

 2. The Futon: Futons are one of my favorite pieces when putting together a den or guest room.
 This is a great option to provide seating that stays out of the way of your office equipment but can easily convert to a comfortable bed.
 You can find futons just about anywhere, but Futon Planet has some great options to look at.